The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

-In Figure~\ref{denxsec} the pink curves (left panel) show the \bfit~set of all 75 \grale~maps, while the blue curves (right panel) show the \hres~set of the same 75 \grale~maps.
 As an illustration of agMSD, we highlight two \grale~maps that are closely related by it.
 In the left panel of Figure~\ref{denxsec}, these are $\kappa_1$ (thick solid black curve), and $\kappa_2$ (thin solid black curve).
 A third curve (thick dashed black) shows $\lambda\kappa_1+(1-\lambda)$, with $\lambda=0.73$, i.e., an MSD-transformed $\kappa_1$ cross-section.
-The cross-sections of these two maps (thin solid and thick dashed) are very similar, but not the same, implying that other degeneracies, such as MpD, are contributing in addition to agMSD.
+The cross-sections of these two maps (thin solid and thick dashed) are very similar---implying that the two are related by a degeneracy similar to MSD---but not the same, suggesting that other degeneracies, for example, MpD, could be contributing in addition to agMSD.
 In the right panel, the two agMSD related mass maps are $\kappa_3$ (thick solid black curve), and $\kappa_4$ (thin solid black curve), and the corresponding factor is $\lambda=0.55$.

-To demonstrate the presence of MpD we first approximately take out the standard MSD, as follows.
+To demonstrate the likely presence of other degeneracies, like MpD, we first approximately take out the standard MSD, as follows.
 For every one of the $\kappa$ cross-sections presented in Figure~\ref{denxsec}, we find $\lambda$ such that the curve $\lambda\kappa+(1-\lambda)$ attains $\kappa=0$ at some location within the $\Delta$RA range shown in the figure.
 The resulting $\kappa$ cross-sections are shown in Figure~\ref{MSDdenx}.
 Though the maps attain $\kappa=0$ at different locations, for the vast majority it happens within a narrow interval $-0.5$\as$<\Delta$RA$<-0.3$\as.
 The bar code at the bottom indicates the locations of multiple images within $\pm 6$\as of the SX-S1 line, mapped on to the $\Delta$RA axis.
 The $\pm 6$\as range includes all but 4 of the knots of the spiral galaxy at $z=1.489$; more distant multiple images have lesser influence on the mass distribution near SX and the Refsdal quad.
 Because the bulk of the images in this region are knots of the same spiral galaxy, most of the agMSD is just the standard MSD and its approximate versions, arising due to small uncertainties in the image positions.